Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/04_include/index.rst

 No. This is an incorrect mental shortcut.

 - Some things should be defined in headers.
-The best example are user-defined types.
+The best example are *user-defined types*.
 Almost all code which uses new types defined in code needs to see their definition, otherwise the compiler will not be able to generate machine code to handle them.
 Types themselves do not form compilable code, but their use in functions does.
 - Some things can be declared in sources (or not declared at all), mostly because they are used only within a single file.

 Instead, I propose to think of headers and sources in more generic terms such as specification and implementation.
 The mechanism is quite flexible - **C++ does not impose any strict rules what needs to be in which file.
-The language doesn't even define what a header or a source file is** - these are just a very strong convention (which results from `somewhat complex compilation process <https://en.cppreference.com/w/cpp/language/translation_phases>`_) to make the best use of the preprocessor.
+The language doesn't even define what a header or a source file is** - this is just a very strong convention that was formed through practice.
+All that really matters is that when code is compiled, ODR is satisfied.

-    How are header and source files differentiated?
+    So which entities are put where?
+Is there any convention for it?

+There is some convention but nothing is strict.
+Generally:

+- header files:

+  - type *definitions*
+  - global object *declarations*
+  - function *declarations*
+  - templates - both *declarations* and *definitions*

+- source files:

+  - function *definitions*
+  - global object *definitions*

+This is only a rough guideline, details for specific entities are explained in respective lessons.
+There is also a detailed cheatsheet.
+TODO link

+File naming
+###########

 The C language uses ``h`` extension for header files and ``c`` for source files.